hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

     Syntax: wod-test-action.sh <CREATE|CLEANUP|RESET|PURGE|PDF|WORD> WKSHOP [MIN[,MAX]
     ACTION is mandatory
     ```

-  * The available trace under ~/.mail/from will detail the different steps of the action and allow you to troubelshoot any issue.
+`Note: The available trace under ~/.mail/from will detail the different steps of the action and allow you to troubelshoot any issue.`

 * A﻿ set of notebooks that will be used by the student:

  * Containing instructions cells in markdown and run code cells leveraging the relevant kernel.
 If you are not familiar with Jupyter notebooks, a simple [101 workshop](https://developer.hpe.com/hackshack/workshop/25) is available in our Workshops-on-Demand 's catalog.

-A workshop should come up with at least :
+A workshop should have with at least :

 * 0-ReadMeFirst.ipynb
 * 1-WKSHP-LAB1.ipynb